Primis1/Obsidian-Vault/finance/Portfolio & Stocks/Active Management.md

 ### Concepts:
 - Corporate Venture Funds
 - Roll up - merging of multiple small companies within the industry into one company
+- Steer-up-growth - unlike linear, company sacrifices margins in short-term, and

 #### Alpha with hedge fund managers
 - Over last 15 years HF's generated alpha declined, from 50% of outperforming HF M to just 20% in 2025